 Bergamot Inhalation for Anxiety: A Meta Analysis of Randomized, Controlled Clinical Trials

 Essential oil inhalation is frequently used to treat anxiety in multiple populations.
 While multiple clinical trials on this application exist in the scientific literature, findings often conflict.
 Effect sizes in these studies vary dramatically and some studies do not find that inhalation of bergamot essential oil for anxiety is effective.
-To address this issue, the Franklin School of Integrative Health Sciences Research Department conducted a meta-analysis on bergamot and anxiety.
+To address this issue, our research team conducted a meta-analysis on bergamot and anxiety.

 "Bergamot Essential Oil for Anxiety: A Meta-Analysis"